 I was looking for a way out from my current job so I did a search and Mable came up.

 I’ve been focusing on aged care until now.
-I like to do personal care and support people in their homes.
+I like to do personal care and support workers in their homes.
 Importantly, they’re looking for that cultural connection.
 One client lost his wife six months ago and he specifically wanted a mature Greek-speaking female to have tea with him.
 So, every Sunday at 6pm, we have tea and biscuits together.
 He feels less isolated.

 Mable is a beautiful umbrella over all these one-on-one relationships.
 Most clients have found me through their family members.
 As a sole trader, they can access me by email, phone and text message.
 They feel comfortable and safe.
 They know I’m there for them.
 What I hear from clients is that with other providers, there’s no stability and it’s never the same person who turns up.